 A second argument for Election Day Registration is that it accommodates the fact that many Americans do not fully focus on candidates and other voter choices until elections near.
-According to the Gallop Poll, the percentage of people giving 'quite a lot' of thought to U.S. presidential elections rises dramatically in the final four weeks prior to the election.10 Voter registration deadlines move in the opposite direction.
-New York and about 25 other states close the door on voter registration just as interest in elections begins to peak for many Americans.
+According to the Gallop Poll, the percentage of people giving 'quite a lot' of thought to U.S. presidential elections rises dramatically in the final four weeks prior to the election.12 Voter registration deadlines move in the opposite direction.
+The District of Columbia and about 28 other states close the door on voter registration just as interest in elections begins to peak for many Americans.13

-A third, important benefit of Same Day Registration is that it reduces the need for provisional or affidavit ballots.
-Affidavit balloting can be a frustrating experience for elections officials and voters alike.
-Elections workers are often hard-pressed to comb their voter registration records in the hectic days after each election looking for evidence of the prior registration of affidavit voters, whose names could not be found on the voter rolls on Election Day.
-Voters are upset that poll workers can not find their names on poll books and bridle at casting affidavit ballots.
-Many are later disillusioned by learning that their affidavit ballots were ultimately rejected, and never vote again.
-Over one-third of the nearly 2 million provisional ballots cast in the 2004 presidential election were not counted.11
+A third, important benefit of Same Day Registration is that it reduces the need for provisional ballots.
+Provisional balloting can be a frustrating experience for elections officials and voters alike.
+Elections workers are often hard-pressed to comb their voter registration records in the hectic days after each election looking for evidence of the prior registration of provisional voters, whose names could not be found on the voter rolls on Election Day.
+Voters are upset that poll workers can not find their names on poll books and bridle at casting provisional ballots.
+Many are later disillusioned by learning that their provisional ballots were ultimately rejected, and never vote again.
+Over 4000 of the provisional of provisional ballots cast in the District of Columbia in the 2008 presidential election were rejected.